magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 which explains us why we received the `Page not found` page: our server
-does not know anything about the `/shopping` URL now requested by the
+does not know anything about the `/shopping` URL requested by the
-the Shopping Calculator form.
+`Calculate` button.

-Furthermore, by having set the `method` attribute of the `form` to
+Furthermore, by setting the `method` attribute of the `form` to `POST`
-`POST` and the `type` attribute of the Calculate `input` to `submit`, we
+and the `type` attribute of the `calc` input to `submit`, we are asking
-asked the browser to send to the server a POST request with the
+the browser to send a POST request with the `"/shopping"` URL whenever
-`"/shopping"` URL whenever the user clicks the Calculate button.
+the user clicks the Calculate button.

 ### A kind of TDD

 By modifying the `shopping.html` and disabling the JavaScript from the
 browser, we have just exercized a kind of TDD (Test Driver
 Development).

-So the first step is now to fix the failure we just met by
+The first step is now to fix the failure we just met.
+Add a fictional
-adding a fictional route to the [compojure][7] `defroutes` macro.
+route to the [compojure][7] `defroutes` macro.

-Open the `src/clj/modern_cljs/core.clj` file and add a POST route for
+Open the `src/clj/modern_cljs/core.clj` file and add the "/shopping"
-the `"/shopping"` URL as follows.
+POST route as follows.

 ```clojure
 (defroutes app-routes